algorand/indexer/docs/conduit/tutorials/WritingBlocksToFile.md

 ## Writing Blocks to Files Using Conduit

 This guide will take you step by step through a specific application of some Conduit plugins.
-We will detail each of the steps necessary to solve our problem, and identify the sources of documentation useful for both building and debugging conduit pipelines.
+We will detail each of the steps necessary to solve our problem, and point out documentation and tools useful for both building and debugging conduit pipelines.

 ## Our Problem Statement

-For this example, our task is to ingest blocks from an Algorand network (we'll use testnet for this), and write blocks to files.
-The blocks we write should exclusively contain transactions which are payment transactions sending money to our account.
+For this example, our task is to ingest blocks from an Algorand network (we'll use Testnet for this), and write blocks to files.

+Additionally, we don't care to see data about transactions which aren't sent to us, so we'll filter out all transactions which are not sending either algos or some other asset to our account.

 ## Getting Started